centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 You're ready to start working on your contribution!

-- Add any user research into the proposal ticket by commenting on it: user analytics, usability testing, A/B testing, etc.
+- Add any user research into the proposal ticket by commenting on it with user analytics, usability testing, A/B testing, etc.
 - Share your final designs with the wider design team, and the Nucleus team for feedback.
 - Start building your contribution with your product engineer.
 - Start building documentation for your contribution (adding to an existing doc or creating a new one –  we can help with that).